Investengine - Home

 2. Responsibilities

-The Board of Directors of IEUK are responsible for ensuring that its systems, controls and procedures are able to identity, manage and control or prevent any potential and actual conflicts of interest that may arise.
+The Board of Directors of IEUK are responsible for ensuring that its systems, controls and procedures are able to identify, manage and control or prevent any potential and actual conflicts of interest that may arise.

 3. Definition